 Cold water prawns in the kitchen

 The cold-water prawn is consumed throughout the world and is a true delicacy, perfect for the entire family.
-The prawn is a good source of protein and selenium, low in calories and has a high content of several vitamins and minerals, such as vitamin B12, zinc and iodine.
+The prawn is a good source of protein and selenium, low in calories and has a high content of vitamins such as vitamin B12.

 The prawn has beautiful pink meat and a firm, juicy texture, with a pleasant ocean flavour, a touch of sweetness and a little shellfish bitterness.
 Cold-water prawns served shell-on are a crispy bite.
 The prawn is versatile and can be enjoyed cold or added at the end of preparing a hot meal, to avoid overcooking and to preserve flavour and moisture.
 The cold-water prawn is best served as the main ingredient in a recipe or as a meal in itself, where its complex flavour is not overpowered and can be fully savoured.